 I think one key premise of your career is that you must work on things you love, otherwise it won’t last.
 To me, I have gravitated towards technology and consider it as a dream career choice because I am passionate about it.
 Whatever career path you choose, you will encounter hardship at times but when you are frustrated or struggling with those difficulties, you will find it much easier to persevere with those things that you are truly passionate about.
 For example, if your expertise is search, make your search experience the best in the market.
 If you are strong at innovation, get those creative ideas launched to the market as quickly as possible.
 This is the beauty of technology as we can leverage it to change the world into a better place.

-‘Sometimes it doesn’t matter how many people you have in the room, it matters how many different mindsets you have with you, and the best balance of gender often contributes to the most exciting innovations.’
+‘Sometimes it doesn’t matter how many people you have in the room, it matters how many different mindsets you have with you, and the best balance often contributes to the most exciting innovations.’

 Tasha Reid